 Bored people are usually people who were raised with a silver spoon.
 Since they were able to afford expensive things and exotic vacations from a younger age, they no longer feel joy from many of the surrounding things.
 That’s why both their toys and their wardrobes get bigger.
 Filled with stuff which they will never use again.

-The idea is to become uber intentional in your purchases.
-Take your time to really think about your desire to get something new.
 Do you really need a new car?
 Do you really need a new phone?
 Do you really need a new pair of shoes?
 Chances are, you don’t actually need any of those things.

 My current smartphone is 4 years old.
-It’s loads a bit slowly, there are some scratches here and there but it still works.
+It’s loads a bit slow, there are some scratches here and there but it still works.
 I can still do everything I want with it.
 I will definitely buy a new phone eventually, but not now.
 And I don’t quite care that everybody around me is walking around with an iPhone X.

 Let me ask you something: Do you have a friend who spends his salary each month buying more clothes, more gadgets that later turn out to be unused?
 You do.
 You should probably send this article to her/him.

 Now, feel free to share your personal reasons you buy things.
 Don’t be shy.
 I will love to help if I can.

 - According to Google, there are mainly 5 countries that are threatened by water shortages: Libya, Western Sahara, Yemen, Djibouti, Jordan.

 - I was tempted to share their names but I promised I won’t do it :)

 - Hedonic motivations basically are the expression of what I described before.
 We are doing everything possible to move towards a something good or away from a threat.
 This is linked to the classic motivational principle that people approach pleasure and avoid pain.